 8.1 Additional Explanatory Notes:

-Currently 802.15.4 2020 is extensively implemented for an increasingly diverse range of applications including low complexity, very low cost, very low power consumption, and low data rate wireless connectivity among inexpensive devices, especially targeting the communications requirements of what is now commonly referred to as the Internet of Things.
-802.15.4 2020 specifies range of PHYs which are suitable for vastly different applications.
+Currently IEEE Std 802.15.4 is extensively implemented for an increasingly diverse range of applications including low complexity, very low cost, very low power consumption, and low data rate wireless connectivity among inexpensive devices, especially targeting the communications requirements of what is now commonly referred to as the Internet of Things.
+IEEE Std 802.15.4 specifies a range of PHYs which are suitable for vastly different applications.
 These include higher data rate PHYs for lower latency applications, and low data rate with increased link budget for challenging environments.
 In addition, some of the alternate PHYs provide precision ranging capability that is accurate to much better than one meter.
 Multiple PHYs are currently defined to support a variety of frequency bands.

 802.15.4 2020 has been adopted for a diverse range of applications which includes utility, smart city, industrial, entertainment, and other consumer products including smart phones, automotive, and the list keeps growing.

-However, 802.15.4 2020 has become extremely difficult to understand, is unimplementable in its entirety, and very complex to amend or enhance.
+However, 802.15.4 2020 has become extremely difficult to understand, , and very complex to amend or enhance.
 Recently it has become clear that the functionality and features defined in 802.15.4 2020 can be divided broadly into 2 categories, namely i) PHY functionality and MAC features implemented for UWB, and ii) PHY functionality and MAC features implemented for FSK, DSSS and OFDM.
 The content of 802.15.4 2020 has become increasingly complex to support these 2 categories.
 The participants of 802.15, and others who are building implementations of different parts of 802.15.4 2020 have agreed that the partitioning of 802.15.4 2020 into 2 derived standards will improve the accessibility and comprehension of each new standard and enable further amendments and enhancements to each part without encumbrance.